 - The use of a combined 'Reader + Storage Account Contributor' role is the minimum privileged combination required for Turbonomic to discover and access metrics across your Azure environment.
 The Storage Account Contributor role is required to access the Storage Account keys and establish a connection in order to retrieve VM memory statistics.

-- The least-privileged access is the combination of 'Reader role + Storage Account - List Keys permission' - if you wish to use that combination you will need to create the 'Storage Account - List Keys' role using Azure CLI or APIs (You can download this json file, edit it and add your subscription id, save it and then create the role by running the Azure CLI command:
+- The least-privileged access is the combination of 'Reader' role on the subscription and Storage Account - List Keys permission or 'Reader and Data Access' role on the storage account where the memory metrics are stored - if you wish to use that combination you will need to create the 'Storage Account - List Keys' role using Azure CLI or APIs (You can download this json file, edit it and add your subscription id, save it and then create the role by running the Azure CLI command:

 az role definition create --role-definition listkeys.json